 Last Updated: February 2nd, 2024 at 6:41 pm

-A Let to Buy Mortgage allows you to rent out your current home and purchase a new property to live in.
-It involves taking out a Buy to Let mortgage on your existing home and a standard residential mortgage on your new home.
+A Let to Buy Mortgage is designed for homeowners who wish to rent out their current property and buy a new home to live in.
+Essentially, it involves two mortgages: a Buy to Let mortgage on the property you’re renting out, and a standard residential mortgage on the new property you’re buying.
+This option is often considered by those looking to move but either cannot or choose not to sell their existing home.